gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

    * - Development styles
      - Contract first
      - Contract first and code first
-   * - JAX-RPC and JAX-WS APIs support
+   * - JAX-RPC support
      - Yes
-     - Only JAX-WS, because JAX-RPC is deprecated (http://stackoverflow.com/questions/412772/java-rpc-encoded-wsdls-are-not-supported-in-jaxws-2-0)
+     - No, because JAX-RPC is deprecated (http://stackoverflow.com/questions/412772/java-rpc-encoded-wsdls-are-not-supported-in-jaxws-2-0)
    * - JAX-WS support
-     - No, they use their own implementation
+     - No, use their own implementation
      - Yes
    * - JAX-B support
      - Yes
-     - Yes, and more framewworks
+     - Yes, and more frameworks
    * - REST support
      - Yes, on lastest versions
      - Yes